 Money and costs in Argentina

 Argentina is one of the most expensive countries to travel in South America.
 Prices in Buenos Aires are comparable to western European cities, while Patagonia is the region with the country’s highest travel costs (see our review of Patagonia trip costs).
-However, recent years have seen prolonged economic volatility in the country, with the Argentine peso slumping in value over time – resulting in prices dropping quite significantly.
+Recent years have seen prolonged economic volatility in the country, with the Argentine peso slumping in value over time, and prices dropped quite significantly.

 See xe.com for the latest exchange rates.
 The prices below show general examples based on national averages; Budget Your Trip provides useful cost information by city or region.